blocky/attestation-service-examples/hello_world_on_chain/README.md

 For this example, we have copied `out.json` from the previous example into [`inputs/out.json`](inputs/out.json).
 To verify the output of the WASM function call in a smart contract, we will extract from `out.json` the transitive attestation of function call, as well as the enclave attested application public key of the Blocky AS server.
 As you'll see later, this example is driven by tests in [tests/User.ts](test/User.ts).
-In that file, we use the `loadEVMLinkData` function to extract the transitive attestation and enclave attested application public key.
+In that file, we use the `loadEVMLinkData` function to extract the transitive attestation and enclave attested application public key from [`inputs/out.json`](inputs/out.json).
 If you like, you can see these values now by running:

 ```bash
 jq -r '.function_calls[0].transitive_attestation' inputs/out.json